WebCrawlerAPI/webcrawlerapi-python-sdk/README.md

 ### cancel_job()
 Cancels a running job.
 Any items that are not in progress or already completed will be marked as canceled and will not be charged.

+### scrape()
+Starts a new scraping job and waits for its completion.
+Returns the structured data directly when the scraping is done.
+This method will continuously poll the status until:
+- The scraping is completed (status: "done")
+- The scraping fails (status: "error")
+- The maximum number of polls is reached (default: 100)

+### get_scrape()
+Retrieves the current status, metadata and results of a specific scraping job.
+Returns a `ScrapeResult` object containing both status information and structured data.

 ## Parameters

 ### Crawl Methods (crawl and crawl_async)